AlbrightPatents/OutlookFileDrag/Readme.md

 and drop Outlook items (messages, attachments, contacts, tasks, appointments, meetings, etc) to applications that allow physical files to be dropped, such as web browsers.

+There is limited support for dragging from the browser to Outlook.
+Currently 'file:' URLs will be converted to their content if they match one of the sites on the approval list.

 ## How Does it Work?